<VirtualHost *:443>

 Alongside Keycloak

-The example below uses Keycloak and puts the apps behind authentication governed by groups in Keycloak.
+The example below uses Keycloak and puts the apps and Inception behind authentication governed by groups in Keycloak.

 ##